Frequently Asked Questions

 Well, that in many respects is a hard one to answer specifically because each and every person in this industry is different and will have different lifestyles, outlooks, expences, budgets, so all I can do is explain what I face in my day to day running of my business and then ask you how does someone doing if for £250 manage it unless they are not doing the job properly.

-My full day charge at the moment is £925 and on average that accounts for 5 hours work prior to the wedding in meetings, venue checks and admin.
+My full day charge at the moment is £950 and on average that accounts for 5/6 hours work prior to the wedding in meetings, venue checks and admin.
 On the day I will spend 10 to 11 hours shooting.
-After the wedding I will then have about 500 images to edit, that if done properly, will account for as much as 25 hours worth of editing.
-So that’s 40 to 41 hours of work to service a full day.
+After the wedding I will then have about 500 images to edit, that if done properly, will account for as much as 20-25 hours worth of editing.
+So that could be in and around the 40 hours of work area to service a full day.

 To get your attention in the first place I have had to advertise.
 Whilst it would be great to only use free advertising like Facebook I can’t rely on it to generate enough business to support what we need.
 So I do wedding fairs, of which I do about 8-10 per year, most of which cost me about £160 each depending on the actual wedding fair but as much as £260 for the most popular one.
 I also run this website which has cost me money to create and it means I have a monthly fee to pay my hosting company to keep it running and a yearly fee to keep my domain names.
 I also have to spend out on advertising stationary, like business cards & leaflets and whilst I could use a cheapy firm creating cheapy products like that printing company that are always on the adverts on the telly (Used once for wafer thin business cards that were awful & door signs that went flaky and started peeling after 6 months) but as I want my products to last and show a bit of class I use decent printers, but they cost a bit more to use.
 Add to this the fact I have to create and pay for new sample products each year so you can see my latest work in print and to see what products I can supply.
 All in all that means my advertising costs come in at about £1500 to £1750 per year.